CUBRID/cubrid-manual/en/admin/admin_utils.rst

 ::

-    -s, --show-keys               print key information set on the database and the key file -n, --generate-new-key        generate a new key in the key file -d, --delete-key=KEY_INDEX    delete a key in the key file -c, --change-key=KEY_INDEX    change the key set on the database for another key in the key file
+    -s, --show-keys               print key information set on the database and the key file (_keys) -n, --generate-new-key        generate a new key in the key file (_keys) -d, --delete-key=KEY_INDEX    delete a key in the key file (_keys) -c, --change-key=KEY_INDEX    change the key set on the database for another key in the key file (_keys)

 .. option:: -s, --show-keys